grafana/pyroscope/README.md

 * [ ] Node (coming soon)

 Let us know what other integrations you want to see in [our slack](https://pyroscope.io/slack).

-## Cloud

-Pyroscope Cloud is a fully-managed, continous profiling service powered by Pyroscope team.
-It is the fastest, easiest way to start using Pyroscope.

-Special Offer: first 100 users get 3 months of Pyroscope Cloud for free.
-Create a server [here](https://pyroscope.io/cloud).

 ## Contributing